-Affirmations are simply ways of putting into words thoughts and beliefs that can manifest themselves under the form of a “internal voice”.
+Affirmations are simply ways of putting into words thoughts and beliefs that can manifest themselves in the form of an “internal voice”.
 You use affirmations all the time.
 The problem is they often are negative.
 For example

 “There is no point trying.
 I’ll never succeed.
 I’ll fail no matter what”

 This type of affirmation negatively hypnotizes you into failing and not trying.
 An opposite affirmation could be something like